 These negative screening criteria are applicable to all Responsible Investing funds managed by all entities of KBC AM.
+The negative screening criteria that are applicable to all conventional and Responsible Investing funds are described in a separate policy document.

 Principal adverse impacts (PAI)